 This debate exposes a profound misunderstanding at the heart of economics, one heavily promoted by monetarists and the Austrian school: namely that it is possible to manage aggregate economic activity within an economy like Britain’s if an “independent committee” can just pre-determine money growth, and then shrink or expand activity.

 It’s unlikely that any committee can make a perfectly correct decision over how much money should be created.
 But the difference between them and the banks is that the banks only have one incentive: to keep creating more money, right until the point that it causes a financial crisis.
 They have no interest in the health of the wider economy, and no accountability to society.
-In contrast a body working in the public interest would have a feedback loop and a remit that requires them to stop creating money if it starts to result in property bubbles, inflation or an unstable economy.
+In contrast, members of a body working in the public interest would have a feedback loop and a remit that requires them to stop creating money if it starts to result in property bubbles, inflation or an unstable economy.

 This is very close to what monetarists tried to achieve, but failed to do under Mrs Thatcher.